seaflux logo

 6. Telemetry: Log prompts, contexts, responses, latencies, eval scores.

-7. Versioning undefined CI/CD: Treat prompts as code with review gates and rollbacks.
+7. Versioning & CI/CD: Treat prompts as code with review gates and rollbacks.

-Governance undefined Risk: Making It Safe by Design
+Governance & Risk: Making It Safe by Design

 • Policy Guardrails: Disallow PII leakage; enforce citation for regulated claims.